“FLOW” as an Operating Principle

 • Individual level — avoiding context switching, focusing on high-value work

-• Program/Portfolio level – moving strategic bets to customers without disappearing into dependencies
+• Initiative / portfolio level — moving strategic bets to customers without disappearing into dependencies

-The trick is synchronizing flow across these layers.
-If the micro flows are smooth but the macro flow is jammed, you’re still stuck.
+Flow is fractal — it repeats at every scale.
+And yet, most breakdowns occur between levels.
+The trick is synchronizing flow across layers.
+If micro-flows are smooth but the macro flow is jammed, you’re still stuck.

 We love measuring things.
-But not everything that is measurable is meaningful—and not everything meaningful is easy to measure.
+But not everything measurable is meaningful — and not everything meaningful is easy to measure.

-Traditional delivery metrics (velocity, utilization, story points) give the illusion of control.
-But they don’t tell you whether value is moving.
+Traditional delivery metrics (velocity, utilization, story points) can create the illusion of control.
+But they don’t tell you whether value is moving — or where it’s getting stuck.

 • Cycle Time — how long does it take to deliver value?